EeethB/edgedata/README.md

-# EDGE DIY Software
+# EDGE DIY Data

-A package implementing the CMS External Data Gathering Environment (EDGE) Server DIY algorithm
+A package containing the data that supports the CMS External Data Gathering Environment (EDGE) Server DIY algorithm